ray-project/ray/doc/source/cluster/vms/references/ray-cluster-configuration.rst

 ``vsphere_config.frozen_vm.library_item``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The library item of the OVF template of the frozen VM.
-If set, the frozen VM or a set of frozen VMs will be
-deployed from an OVF template specified by library item.
+The library item (https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-vm-administration/GUID-D3DD122F-16A5-4F36-8467-97994A854B16.html#GUID-D3DD122F-16A5-4F36-8467-97994A854B16) of the OVF template of the frozen VM.
+If set, the frozen VM or a set of frozen VMs will be deployed from an OVF template specified by ``library_item``.
 Otherwise, frozen VM(s) should be existing.
+Visit the VM Packer for Ray project (https://github.com/vmware-ai-labs/vm-packer-for-ray) to know how to create an OVF template for frozen VMs.

 * **Required:** No
 * **Importance:** Low